 The Authority does not invest in equity shares and does not have shareholdings in joint ventures or local industry.
 The Council holds £6,000,000 in the Local Authorities' Property Fund and the value varies.
-However this is classified as an Available-for-Sale asset, meaning that all movements in price will impact on gains and losses recognised in the Available-for-Sale Reserve.
+However any c) Foreign Exchange risk

-The Authority has no financial assets or liabilities denominated in foreign currencies and therefore have no exposure to loss arising from movements in exchange rates.
+The Authority has no financial assets or liabilities denominated in foreign currencies and therefore has no exposure to loss arising from movements in exchange rates.